About Ahead Sheep™

 Color Tiles

-The color tiles show the color number, RGB hex, and color attribute symbols.
+If applicable to the workspace, color tiles will appear that the workspace uses.
+Color tiles show the color number, RGB hex, and color attribute symbols.
 The tiles will always show RGB hexes.
 The palette workspace will show components for other color spaces.

 More Options

 Tap the ... button to view more options.
-You can create a new palette, import and export a palette, copy all palette CSS values to the clipboard, and even sort the palette.
+You can create a new palette, import and download a palette, copy all palette CSS values to the clipboard, and even sort the palette.

 Gradient Workspace